Our body has two types of nervous systems:

 But to maintain balance, it is necessary to also allow the sympathetic system to settle back down and let your parasympathetic nervous system take over.
 Especially when you have symptoms or an injury.

 Our modern age asks a lot of us.
 We are always busy, everything has to be done right away, and for this reason we also deal with a lot of stress.

 Except that your body cannot always be in a heightened state of readiness.
 Especially at the time when you are trying to recover from a complaint or injury.
 When this persists for too long, the balance gets upset.

 There are lots of ways to promote recovery.
 Our main tip is very simple walking.

 Walking is one of the most underrated ways to recover faster.
-Walking has little impact on our joints and activates the nervous system in the right way to promote recovery.
+Walking has little impact on our joints and properly activates the nervous system to promote recovery.
 So it provides activation of the parasympathetic nervous system as explained above but also provides benefits locally.

 The muscles of the legs, arms and trunk move in a rhythmic pattern.
-In relation to each other, there is a constant tension and relaxation.
-This activates among others the lymphatic system.
-The lymphatic vessels form the channels of the lymphatic system and are for the most part parallel to our blood circulation.
-From the body these are filled with a colourless fluid which consists of waste products and white blood cells.
+Relative to each other, this causes constant relaxation and tightening.
+Among other things, this activates the lymphatic system.
+The lymph vessels form the channels of the lymphatic system and for the most part lie parallel to our blood circulation.
+These are filled from the body with a colorless liquid which consists, among other things, of waste products and white blood cells.

-For this reason we also recommend NOT cooling.
-Research shows that you will not recover a day faster and when we look at what you want and that is to increase blood flow you will achieve just the opposite.
+For this reason, we also recommend NOT cooling, for example.
+Research shows that you do not recover a day faster and when we look at what you want and that is to increase blood flow you achieve just the opposite.

 Start with what works!
-With an ankle injury it will be more difficult than with shoulder problems.
-Keep it relatively pain-free and make sure you don't consciously provoke the complaints because we gave walking as a tip.
+With an ankle injury, it will be more difficult than with shoulder problems.
+Keep it relatively pain-free and make sure you don't intentionally trigger the symptoms because we have given hiking as a tip.
 Always keep thinking for yourself!